carinasauter/wwcode-august2016/README.md

 #### Step 4 — Create a new note and check that it's working

+(From now on, everything we're doing will be in the browser, in Zeppelin — we won't be touching the terminal again until the very end, unless something goes wrong.)

 A "note" is how we use Zeppelin to execute code in Spark.
 To create one, click `Create new note`, and name your note whatever you like — for example, "k-means".